Theory of robust quantum many-body scars in long-range interacting systems: Conclusions and perspectives

 \item As a byproduct, we have shown when and how \emph{heating can be suppressed in periodically driven long-range interacting spin systems}.
 We found that regularity of classical discrete-time orbits for $\alpha=0$ determines stability of large-spin Floquet eigenstates to finite-range interactions $0<\alpha<d$.
 Robustness of such QMBS implies bounded energy absorption and bounded entropy growth.
 This finding extends existing Floquet-prethermalization theory, enabling stable non-equilibrium phases of matter.

 \item Excited state quantum phase transitions (ESQPTs) are usually discussed only in the context of mean-field models ($\alpha=0$).
 Our results elucidate the \emph{fate of ESQPTs upon decreasing the interaction range}: For finite $0<\alpha<d$ the unavoidable spectral resonances at the ESQPT cause hybridization of large-spin eigenstates in a finite spectral window right above the critical energy.
-This work thus provides a step toward a many-body theory of ESQPTs.
+This work thus provides a step toward a many-body theory of ESQPTs, {which remains to be investigated}.

 \item The class of QMBS wavefunctions discovered here represents an extension of the standard collectively entangled states arising from all-to-all interactions, e.g. Dicke states (which are actually akin to the known exact QMBS wavefunctions~\cite{moudgalya2022quantum}).
-Thus, theoretical bounds on multipartite entanglement of these states will inform extensions of the quantum metrology and sensing toolbox \cite{braunstein1994statistical, giovannetti2011advances, toth2012multipartite, hyllys2012fisher, pezze2018quantum}, beyond known instances of QMBS~\cite{dooley2021robust,desaules2022extensive, dooley2023entanglement}.
+Thus, bounds on multipartite entanglement of these states {as well as on the associated spin squeezing dynamics} will inform extensions of the quantum metrology and sensing toolbox \cite{braunstein1994statistical, giovannetti2011advances, toth2012multipartite, hyllys2012fisher, pezze2018quantum} beyond known instances of QMBS{, so far restricted to models of Rydberg-blockaded atom arrays or with exact symmetries}~\cite{dooley2021robust,desaules2022extensive, dooley2023entanglement}.
 Experimental applications of these ideas can be envisaged in the atomic-molecular-optical platforms featuring slowly decaying interactions, most notably ion traps~\cite{blatt2012quantum,britton2012engineered,richerme2014nonlocal}.
-These ideas also apply to dipolar lattices in two but not in three dimensions, as the strong anisotropy of interactions in the latter case has been theoretically and experimentally shown to yield rapid thermalization~\cite{lepoutre2019out,alaoui2022measuring}.
+These ideas, {particularly in the scenario discussed at the end of Sec.~\ref{subsec_selfconsistency}, may} also apply to dipolar lattices in two but not in three dimensions, as the strong anisotropy of interactions in the latter case has been theoretically and experimentally shown to yield rapid thermalization~\cite{lepoutre2019out,alaoui2022measuring}.

 \end{itemize}

 This work furthermore opens new avenues of research: \begin{itemize}

 \item[-] Our approach --- more specifically Eqs.~\eqref{eq_exactmatrixelement} and~\eqref{eq_spinoscillators} --- may form the basis of \emph{a new class of computational methods} to study non-equilibrium quantum spin dynamics for arbitrary $\alpha$.
 At variance with other non-equilibrium spin-wave approaches~\cite{LeroseShort,LeroseLong,SacredLog}, which inevitably lose accuracy over the Ehrenfest time scale (usually $T_{\rm Eh} \sim \sqrt{L^d}$) in the best case, the new method promises to remain accurate at long times, its accuracy being only controlled by~$\alpha$.
 As it fully takes into account the quantum nature of the collective spin wavefunction, subtle long-time non-classicality effects are expected to be accurately captured (see also the recent Refs.~\cite{roscilde2023entangling,roscilde2023rotor}, which explore a related idea in the low-energy sector of $U(1)$-symmetric spin interactions).
 Implementation and systematic investigation of the accuracy and of the efficiency of such numerical method, as well as comparison with that of App.~\ref{app_approximethod}, will be the subject of future work.